Pamblam/Tamper-Data-for-FF-Quantum/README.md

 Tamper Data no longer works in FF 57+.

 This is a re-write that works in FF 57+, however, the webRequest API doesn't currently support changing request body paramters.
-There are tickets open, and hopefully Mozilla will fix this soon, but for now this is still very useful for other things:
+There are tickets open for both [Firefox](https://bugzilla.mozilla.org/show_bug.cgi?id=1491087) and [Chrome](https://bugs.chromium.org/p/chromium/issues/detail?id=91191) so hopefully it will be resolved sooner than later, but for now this is still very useful for other things:

  - Monitoring live requests
  - Editing headers on live requests